Konica Autoreflex: List of Konica AR-mount lenses

+Konica AR-mount SLR cameras

 Konica Auto-Reflex, Autorex, and Revue Auto-Reflex

 The Konica Auto-Reflex of 1965 was the first focal-plane-shutter auto exposure 35mm SLR; hence the name.

 This model and its rarer, meterless companion the Konica Auto-Reflex P are the only models where "Auto-Reflex" is hyphenated.
 These are also the only two SLRs that ever offered a choice of full- or half-frame exposures, switched by a lever on top of the camera.
 The frame size can be changed between 24×36 landscape and 18×24 portrait in mid-roll.

 Autorex is the name for the domestic Japanese market.
 In Germany the camera was also sold as Revue Auto-Reflex.

 For the Auto-Reflex, the meter sensor is mounted on the front, right-hand side of the camera.
 This is not TTL metering, although it does offer a shutter-preferred, auto-exposure mode.
 TTL auto exposure appeared in a Konica a few years later, with the Autoreflex T (FTA in Japan).

 It has the new Konica Bayonet II mount, which is also often called K/AR mount.
 PX675 type mercury batteries are only needed for the light meter.
 Shutter speeds run from 1s to 1/1000 and B.

 Lenses, Konica named them Hexanon, with focal lengths from 21 mm to 1000 mm and a 47-100mm f3.5 Hexanon AR-H were offered; additionally a bellows and an angle viewfinder.

 All versions of this model were available in both matte chrome and all-black finishes.
 All-black cameras are considerably rarer and tend to be more valuable.

 Lenses offered with the Auto-Reflex/Autorex are a bit unusual, too.
 They originally did not have a registration notch on the rear, which was needed with latter TTL metered models but was unnecessary on this model.
 The notch tells the camera the lens' maximum aperture.
 At the time the later models were introduced, many Auto-Reflex/FTA lenses were sent in for a service upgrade to modify them for use with the TTL models.
 For a period of time, factory service facilities performed this service for free.
 The result is that un-modified original Auto-Reflex/Autorex lenses are somewhat unusual today.

 Also, normal lenses sold with the Revue version of this camera were often unlabelled, fitted with a plain finish ring that did not have the Hexanon name on it.

 Konishiroku apparently did not rebrand any of their K/AR mount SLR models for sale through Montgomery Ward in the United States, as they had with the FP in the earlier mount.
 They did continue to market a number of rebadged rangefinder cameras through Wards, however (EEMatic and Auto S models, for example).